IAmMoltony/ds-craft/README.md

 ### With command line (anywhere)

 - `make build` - build the game.
-This is the default target, so running `make` is the same as `make build`.
+This is the default target, so running `make` is the same as running `make build`.

 - `make run` - run the game in the emulator specified.
 The emulator has to be specified as `EMULATOR=/path/to/emulator` at the end of the command.
 If you're on Windows, then the slashes in the path must be forward-slashes (`/`) instead of backslashes (`\`).

 - `make clean` - remove all binaries.

 ### Using Code::Blocks (on Linux)

 You can use Code::Blocks the same way you do with other programs.
 The only difference is, if you want to run the game using an emulator from within Code::Blocks, you have to set the emulator in the `codeblocks_run` file.

 ### Using Visual Studio (on Windows)

 You can use Visual Studio the same way as you do with other projects.
 Just ignore the libnds and devkitARM error messages.

 If you want to run the game from Visual Studio: